 There are many entertaining things tween girls can do as a group.
-If your daughter's best friends are running out of ideas or seem a little bored, encourage her to try one of these activities.
+If your daughter and her friends are running out of ideas or seem a little bored, encourage her to try one of these activities:

 - Start a new club with a group of friends that share an interest.